FACTBOX-What would it take to postpone the U.S. presidential election? | Politics

 FACTBOX-What would it take to postpone the U.S. presidential election?

+Below are some facts around what changing the date of the election would entail: CONGRESSIONAL POWER

-CONGRESSIONAL POWER The Constitution gives Congress the power to set the date of the presidential election.
-Since 1845, that day has been every four years on the first Tuesday after the first Monday in November, which in 2020 is Nov.
+Article II of the Constitution https://www.archives.gov/founding-docs/constitution-transcript#toc-section-1--2 gives Congress the power to set the date of the presidential election. (archives.gov/founding-docs/constitution-transcript#toc-section- 1--2) Since 1845, that day has been every four years on the first Tuesday after the first Monday in November, which in 2020 is Nov.
 3.

 Even if Trump declared a state of emergency due to the coronavirus, he would not be permitted to change the day, legal experts said.
 "President Trump has absolutely no legal authority to delay the election," said Joshua Douglas, a professor at the University of Kentucky and an election law expert.

+Those dates are set out in the U.S. Code, a compilation of federal law.
+DELAY COULD ONLY BE TEMPORARY

 Even if Congress decided to delay the election, Trump's presidential term would still end at noon on Jan.
-20, 2021, a date that is set in the Constitution's 20th Amendment.
-Only another amendment, which requires a legislative supermajority as well as ratification by at least 38 U.S. states, can alter that date.
+20, 2021, a date that is set in the Constitution's 20th Amendment https://www.archives.gov/founding-docs/amendments-11-27#toc-amendment-xx. (archives.gov/founding-docs/amendments-11-27#toc-amendment-xx https://www.archives.gov/founding-docs/amendments-11-27#toc-amendment-xx) Only another amendment, which requires a supermajority of two-thirds approval in both chambers of Congress as well as ratification by at least 38 U.S. states, can alter that date.

 ALSO READ